Optimizing for access through design

 Almost 30,000 Detroiters qualify for the city’s Property Tax Exemption Program, but only about 6,000 apply every year.
-We were approached by Neighbor To Neighbor and Rocket Companies (previously Quicken Loans Community Fund) to understand how we could spread the word, and help Detroiters apply for this program successfully.

 We also spoke to residents who had been through the application process.
 We cold-called to inform Detroiters about the program.